 Aspect 2: Proposed bitstream conformance requirement for RPL construction

-To make the specification clearer, and to avoid confusion in the decoding process for RPL construction, it is proposed to add a bitstream conformance requirement there as follows.
+To make the specification clearer, and to avoid confusion in the decoding process for RPL construction, it is proposed to add a bitstream conformance requirement as follows.

-The picture referred to by each ILRP entry in RefPicList[ 0 ] or RefPicList[ 1 ] of a slice of the current picture shall have TemporalId less than max_tid_il_ref_pics_plus1[ refPicVpsLayerId ], with refPicVpsLayerId equal to the layer ID of the referenced picture, or be an IRAP.
+The picture referred to by each ILRP entry in RefPicList[ 0 ] or RefPicList[ 1 ] of a slice of the current picture shall be an IRAP picture or have TemporalId less than max_tid_il_ref_pics_plus1[ refPicVpsLayerId ], with refPicVpsLayerId equal to the nuh_layer_id of the referenced picture.

 Proposed aspects in combination with JVET-R0193